-Alternatives such as recommended here are under study in the Columbia River System Operations EIS.
-Again, the Council will be available to help the relevant entities involved in this planning effort review issues and outcomes in whatever way would be useful, including assisting in review of power system implications and biological benefits.
+Alternatives including the possible removal of dams on the lower Snake River are under study in the Columbia River System Operations EIS.
 No other entity, especially not the state or federal fish and wildlife agencies or tribes, recommended that the Council at this time embark on its own separate review of the biological benefits of mainstem dam breaching or other major structural and operations modifications.
+Instead, the Council and its analytical capabilities are available to help the relevant entities involved in this planning effort review issues and outcomes in whatever way they deem would be useful, including assisting in review of power system implications or biological benefits.
+At the same time, the Council's obligation under the Northwest